SOAS IT Policy (under revision)

 The School may monitor and record communications for the following purposes:

-B1.5.2 When an external agency requests information under the RIP Act, the LIS Assistant Director (Information Systems) will be the point of contact.
+B1.5.2 When an external agency requests information under the RIP Act, the Director of Service Delivery and Infrastructure will be the point of contact.
 In his absence, the Network Manager shall be the point of contact.

 B1.5.3 The School routinely logs transactions on its systems.
 This logging covers network traffic, the transmission of e-mails, access to Web pages, the placement of telephone and fax calls and logging in and out of user network accounts.
 Some administrative systems also have transaction logging enabled.
 Electronically recorded messages and logs may be automatically backed up; these backups will also be covered by the RIP Act 2000.